JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/pagination.md

 title: Pagination
 ---

-When working with spotify responses, you will often encounter the `Paging<T>` type.
+When working with Spotify responses, you will often encounter the `Paging<T>` type.

 > The offset-based paging object is a container for a set of objects.
-It contains a key called items (whose value is an array of the requested objects) along with other keys like previous, next and limit that can be useful in future calls.
+It contains a key called Items (whose value is an array of the requested objects) along with other keys like Previous, Next and Limit which can be useful in future calls.

-It allows to receive only a subset of all available data and dynamically check if more requests are required.
+It allows you to only receive a subset of all available data and dynamically check if more requests are required.
 The library supports `Paging<T>` responses in two ways:

 ## PaginateAll

-`PaginateAll` will query all remaining elements based on a first page and return all of them in a `IList`.
-This method should not be used for a huge amount of pages (e.g `Search` Endpoint), since it stores every response in memory.
+`PaginateAll` will query all remaining elements based on a first page and return all of them in an `IList`.
+This method should not be used for huge amounts of pages (e.g `Search` Endpoint), since it stores every response in memory.

 ```csharp
 // we need the first page